- unsafe.Pointer

 Zero-copy techniques

-Zero-copy techniques - Zero data copies ⚡📦 | stream without unnecessary copying. . avoids unnecessary copying of data in memory
+Zero-copy techniques - Zero data copies ⚡📦 | stream without extra copying. . avoids unnecessary data copying in memory

 package main